haplotype/idul/README.md

 ## Input and options
     y = W a + x b + Z u + e
-  y:  -p phenotype_file.
+  -p phenotype_file (y).
 Phenotypes file is expected to have multiple columns (a single column is okay too) with one column for each phenotype.
 Phenotypes should have no missing values.

-  W:  -c covariate_file.
+  -c covariate_file (W).
 Covariates file is a square, with the same number of rows as phenotypes, and however many columns needed.

-  x:  -i vcf_file or -g bimbam_mean_genotypes.
+  -i vcf_file or -g bimbam_mean_genotypes (x).
 Missing values are allowed for vcf files (replaced with the mean genotypes), but not allowed in bimbam mean genotypes.

-  u:  -k kinship_file.
+  -k kinship_file (u).
 Kinship is a square and symmetric kinsihp matrix, such as one estimated by [kindred](https://github.com/haplotype/kindred)

 The options related to input files: